raspibolt/raspibolt/guide/bonus/lightning/using-rest-access-lan.md

 {"r_hash":"IFpuzzCgqTeshc/qTo5Mgo/+R/xdHKgao0QIexKoIR8=",....,"payment_addr":"6C.....s="}
 ```
-Note that simply lifting out the content of the quoted string (beginning "ln...") immediately proceeding "payment_request" and dropping this string into an online [QR code generator](https://www.the-qrcode-generator.com/) will allow you scan and make a payment to your node with a lightning wallet like Muun or Wallet of Satoshi.
+Note that simply lifting out the content of the quoted string (beginning "ln...") immediately following "payment_request" and dropping this string into an online [QR code generator](https://www.the-qrcode-generator.com/) will allow you scan and make a payment to your node with a lightning wallet like Muun or Wallet of Satoshi.
 Go on and give it a try, afterall you're only sending funds to yourself!

 * If we wish to decode the invoice into its component parts then we can do the following.
 This is analogous to `lncli decodepayreq "lntb.....rfez"`.
 Where `lntb.....rfez` should be replaced with the full payment_request obtained previously.
 ```